GPSDD/un-index-connector/README.md

 # HDX Index Adapter

-This repository is the microservice that implements the HDX Index Adapter funcionality
+This repository is the microservice that implements the HDX Index Adapter functionality.

 1. [Getting Started](#getting-started)